oebear/Datura/README.md

 # Datura
-Datura is a program that dedects when chrome window is open and starts recording keyboard input to a file.
+Datura is a program that starts when computer is turned on and dedects when chrome window is open and starts recording keyboard input to a file.
 After every 1 minute it will send the recorded keys to email.

 # updates
+V1.3

+Added to startup so it starts always with pc

 V1.2

 Uses threading now